Bolajoko34/Ghana_Financial_Inclusion_2017-2024/README.md

  7. Total deposits across demand, savings and time deposits, and foreign currency deposits amounted to approximately 8.05 million.
 Demand deposits          accounted for the largest share at 3.02 million, followed by savings and time deposits at 2.67 million and foreign currency deposits at 2.37            million.
 Note: The displayed category values sum to 8.06 million due to rounding, while the total is based on the underlying unrounded values.

- 8. Across demand deposits, savings and time deposits, and foreign currency deposits, total deposits peaked in 2019.
-Deposits declined between 2020 and     2021, recovered in 2022, and then dropped sharply in 2023.
+ 8. Across demand deposits, savings and time deposits, and foreign currency deposits, total deposits peaked in 2019, declined between 2020 and              2021, recovered in 2022, and then dropped sharply in 2023.
+However, demand and savings deposits reached nearly identical levels in 2022, at             approximately 587,000 each.

- 9.

-5.Borrowing is accelerating
-Average borrowing increased by 85.8 percent between 2017 and 2024, indicating rising reliance on credit.
+ 9. Average borrowing increased by 85.8 percent between 2017 and 2024, indicating a substantial increase in borrowing activity over the period.

 Data Limitation